chiragpatel101/SingleChoiceBottomSheet/README.md

          val bottomSheet = SingleChoiceBottomSheetFragment<UserEntity>(dialogTitle = "User List"
             , itemList = list,
             displayFieldName = "email",
-            preSelectedItem = selectedUser,allowSearchIntoList = true) { selectedItem ->
+            preSelectedItem = selectedUser,allowSearchIntoList = true,
+            ResourcesCompat.getDrawable(resources,R.drawable.toolbar_background,null)!!
+              ) { selectedItem ->
                Toast.makeText(this@MainActivity,selectedItem.name,Toast.LENGTH_SHORT).show()
                selectedUser = selectedItem
            }

            bottomSheet.show(supportFragmentManager, bottomSheet.tag)

       }

       Key parameter explanation :

-       UserEntity -> Type of array list which you have to pass into bottom sheet dialogTitle -> title which you want to display for bottom sheet itemList -> list of item which you want to pass displayFieldName -> name of parameter which you want to display for bottomsheet list, here in demo list of email will be display as the above code allowSearchIntoList -> if you don't want search functionality in the list then pass as a 'false', by default it's true and you will have search functionality preSelectedItem -> pass pre selected value if you want to display user already selected value
+          UserEntity -> Type of array list which you have to pass into bottom sheet dialogTitle -> title which you want to display for bottom sheet itemList -> list of item which you want to pass displayFieldName -> name of parameter which you want to display for bottomsheet list, here in demo list of email will be display as the above code allowSearchIntoList -> if you don't want search functionality in the list then pass as a 'false', by default it's true and you will have search functionality preSelectedItem -> pass pre selected value if you want to display user already selected value toolbarBackground -> If you want to change your toolbar background then pass your color drawable here.